CSR / Environment

 Enhancing Mental Health Care and Promoting the Healthy Sharp 23 Initiative

-Revisions to Japan’s Industrial Safety and Health Act made it mandatory starting in December 2015 for companies to have a system for employee stress checks.
-Sharp carried out extensive stress checks even at business sites with 50 employees or fewer that are legally obligated to comply with this rule to allow for the prevention, early detection, early treatment, and prevention of reoccurrence of mental disorders.
+Ever since December 2015, when companies in Japan became legally obligated to have a system for employee stress checks, Sharp has had a rigorous, company-wide system in place for the prevention, early detection, early treatment, and prevention of reoccurrence of mental disorders.
 In addition, Sharp’s comprehensive efforts include providing counseling with medical specialists and industrial counselors at business sites, and a system for counseling with outside specialized institutions.

 The company also conducts various training and educational activities to deepen employees’ knowledge of mental health care and to have them acquire methods for dealing with mental health issues.